How Meditation Lowers Oxygen Consumption and Repair Brain Damage

 Proper hydration and nutrition can help improve oxygen levels.
 Exercise also increases the oxygen in your blood.
 Try eating blackberries, blueberries, cranberries, and strawberries.
 When your brain has enough oxygen, your body functions better, and you’ll feel better.
 As your blood oxygen levels improve, you might notice improved cognitive function, better balance and an overall improvement to your health and meditation is the easy way to achieve that.

-Om meditation develop the ability to use the whole brain and to live in a more balanced state characterized by brain synchronization and whole brain functioning.
+Deep 114 Chakra meditation and Om meditation develop the ability to use the whole brain and to live in a more balanced state characterized by brain synchronization and whole brain functioning.
 Meditation provides shift in the sympathovagal balance towards vagal dominance, harmonizes the endocrine system, and relaxes our nervous system.